PaycheckCalculatorOnline logo

 When funds are withdrawn in retirement:

-Withdrawals are taxed as ordinary income in the year taken.
-If you're in the 12% bracket in retirement, you pay only 12% on withdrawals — having deferred 22% today.
-This is the traditional 401(k) tax arbitrage.
+Withdrawals are taxed as ordinary income in the year you take them.
+If you're in the 12% bracket in retirement (which many retirees are), you pay only 12% on withdrawals — having deferred 22% tax during your working years.
+That's the traditional 401(k) tax arbitrage: pay tax later at a potentially lower rate.

-Starting at age 73, the IRS requires minimum annual withdrawals from traditional 401(k)s.
-Failure to take RMDs results in a 25% excise tax on the amount not withdrawn.
-This is important planning consideration for workers who don't need retirement income early — Roth accounts have no RMD requirement during the owner's lifetime.
+Starting at age 73, the IRS requires minimum annual withdrawals from traditional 401(k) accounts per IRS guidelines.
+Failure to take the required RMD triggers a 25% excise tax on the amount that should have been withdrawn.
+This is a meaningful planning consideration for workers who won't need retirement income immediately — Roth accounts have no RMD requirement during the owner's lifetime.

 Roth 401(k): Pay Taxes Now, Withdraw Tax-Free

-Roth 401(k) contributions are made with after-tax dollars — no immediate tax deduction.
-But qualified withdrawals in retirement (after age 59½, account open 5+ years) are entirely tax-free, including all investment growth.
+Roth 401(k) contributions come from after-tax dollars.
+No immediate deduction, no upfront tax savings.
+But qualified withdrawals in retirement — after age 59½ with the account open at least 5 years — are entirely tax-free, including all investment gains.

 - Taxable income remains $60,000

-- In retirement: $10,000 + decades of growth withdrawn completely tax-free
+- In retirement: $10,000 plus decades of growth withdrawn completely tax-free

-Beginning in 2024 (under SECURE 2.0), Roth 401(k) accounts are no longer subject to RMDs during the owner's lifetime — matching the longstanding Roth IRA rule.
-This makes Roth 401(k) an even more attractive choice for younger workers.
+Starting in 2024, Roth 401(k) accounts are no longer subject to Required Minimum Distributions during the owner's lifetime — matching the longstanding Roth IRA rule.
+This makes Roth 401(k) an even more compelling option for younger workers who want maximum flexibility in retirement.

 2026 Contribution Limits: 401(k), IRA, HSA